Potassium ferrocyanide: Applications

 Potassium ferrocyanide is a component of white gunpowder or Augendre's powder, a blasting powder of high energy.
 It comprises 28 parts yellow potassium ferrocyanide, 23 parts cane sugar, and 49 parts of potassium chlorate, mixed under absolute alcohol to prevent premature detonation.

+Potassium ferrocyanide is a main component of the traditional formula for the 19th century Cyanotype photographic process.

 Structure

 Like other metal cyanides, solid potassium ferrocyanide, both as the hydrate and anhydrous salts, has a complicated polymeric structure.
 The polymer consists of octahedral [Fe(CN)_{6}]^{4−} centers crosslinked with K^{+} ions that are bound to the CN ligands.
 The K^{+}---NC linkages break when the solid is dissolved in water.

 Toxicity

 The toxicity in rats is low, with lethal dose (LD_{50}) at 1.6—3.2g/kg.
 The kidneys are the organ for ferrocyanide toxicity.